Spangled Emperor (2020)

 On the basis of the evidence provided above, Spangled Emperor in New South Wales is classified as a Negligible stock.

 Stock status for Spangled Emperor in the Northern Territory is reported as Negligible due to historically low catches in this jurisdiction, and because the stock has generally not been subject to targeted fishing.
-During the period 2010–2019, Fishing Tour Operators in the Northern Territory have reported small (< 0.1 t) annual catches of Spangled Emperor.
+During the period 2010–19, Fishing Tour Operators in the Northern Territory have reported small (< 0.1 t) annual catches of Spangled Emperor.
+The Northern Territory commercial catch during 2017–18 to 2021–22 averaged less than 700 kg per annum, and Spangled Emperor is not a major component of recreational landings.
+Fishing is unlikely to be having a negative impact on the stock.

 On the basis of the evidence provided above, Spangled Emperor in the Northern Territory is classified as a Negligible stock.